-In like manner here is another example of an expensive error often seen in engineer’s plans.
-This detail tells the contractor to install a piece of steel that has been bent into a right angle called an L90.
-This is supposed to strengthen the connection between the sub-floor, (which is another layer of flooring under the floor you walk), and the floor joists (the lumber under the the sub-floor is nailed to).
+Here is another example of an expensive error often seen in engineer’s plans.
+The detail below tells the contractor to install a piece of steel that has been bent into a right angle called an L90.
+This is supposed to strengthen the connection between the sub-floor (which is another layer of flooring under the floor you walk on), and the floor joists (the supporting lumber the sub-floor is nailed to).

-This is how it is supposed to work.
 The red arrows show where a connection of the sub-floor to a joist is to be made with the L90.
-The top of the L90s hardware is to be nailed up into the sub-floor and the other leg is to be nailed into the side of the joist.
-Once the L90 is installed in this way the sub-floor to joist connection will be complete.
+The top of the L90 is nailed up into the sub-floor and the other leg is nailed into the side of the joist.
+Once the L90 is installed in this way, the sub-floor to joist connection is complete.

-It is interesting to note that there is not a single case in all the earthquakes in the United States of this connection ever failing.
-This is based on the author’s personal experience evaluating damage to homes after the 1989 Loma Prieta and subsequent earthquakes not to mention what interviewed building inspectors structural engineers told me.
-The numerous photographs in the Steinbrugge Collection also confirm this. .
+While houses can fall off of their foundations, it is never the sub-floor to joist connection that is the cause of this.
+There is not a single case in all the earthquakes in the United States of this connection ever failing.
+This is based on the author’s personal experience evaluating damage to homes after the 1989 Loma Prieta and subsequent earthquakes, as well as on my interviews with building inspectors and members of the Structural Engineers Association.
+The numerous photographs in the Steinbrugge Collection also confirm this.

 Moreover, this connection is never reinforced for code compliant homes built directly on top of a known earthquake fault.
 Nor is this procedure found in any of the national or regional seismic retrofit codes and guidelines.

-In contrast please look at this other construction detail below.
-This detail is found in all six of these seismic retrofit guidelines.
+In contrast, look at another construction detail below.
+This detail is found in all six seismic retrofit guidelines.
 The blue arrow points to the fact that no steel sub-floor to joist connection is shown at the joist to sub-floor location.
 This is because the members of all 6 committees, consisting of some of the finest structural engineers in the country, believed it is not important.

 Compare this image to the one with the red arrows and you will see where the images are dissimilar in this single connection.
 The black arrows point to the bottom and necessary L90 Shear Transfer Tie recommended by all the retrofit guidelines.